Skip to main content

 • PII detection catches patient identifiers (SSN format-validated, DOB, email, phone, credit card Luhn-validated) in event data before it reaches external LLMs.

-• Cost controls with warn and downgrade actions prevent runaway monitoring loops from exhausting LLM budgets.
+• Cost controls with warn and downgrade actions can limit spend on governed monitoring paths.
 Budget limits are configurable per tenant.
 See Cost Management.

 • Decision Mode lets the safety platform call AxonFlow as a policy decision service without modifying existing monitoring infrastructure.
 See Decision Mode.